-(a) be comprised of a maximum of 18 players (Under 10s & U11s), 25 players (Under 12s to Under 17s) or any other such number of players as applicable under the NSWJRU State Championships Competition Rules or as otherwise directed by the GJRU Committee.
+(a) Comprised of a maximum of 18 players (Under 10s & U11s), 25 players (Under 12s to Under 17s) or any other such number of players as applicable under the NSWJRU State Championships Competition Rules or as otherwise directed by the GJRU Committee.
 Players must be of the appropriate age group.

-(b) have a coach or coaches appointed by the GJRU Committee.
+(b) Have a coach or coaches appointed by the GJRU Committee.

-(c) have a manager or managers appointed by the GJRU Committee.
+(c) Have a manager or managers appointed by the GJRU Committee.

-(d) have additional staff appointed as may be required, such staff having first been approved by the GJRU Committee.
+(d) Have additional staff appointed as may be required, such staff having first been approved by the GJRU Committee.

 3 – Coach Eligibility

 For a person to be appointed as a Coach of a GJRU Representative Team that person;

 (a) Must hold the appropriate coaching qualifications being a minimum of smart Rugby.